ABOUT THE IMM

 The Indianapolis Monumental Marathon offers a variety of internships each fall and limited opportunities in the spring and summer.
 Candidates will be considered on the following timelines:

-Fall internships - March 1 through August 1
+Summer internships - June 1 through August 1

 Business Development Coordinator Intern ( Description of Duties )